 3. Slightly flushed (gentle yoga, brisk walk)

 In this case, your top priorities are packability, efficiency, and comfort—changing out of yoga clothes into something stiff, creased, or constraining is no one’s idea of a good time.
-For a one-step solution, try the classic Etsuko, Emily, or Alexandra dresses, which all feature elbow-length sleeves.
-Alternatively, you can mix and match our jersey separates (shown above): the Fey top, the Waverly skirt, the Winfrey top, and the Soho skirt are designed for easy combinations.
+For a one-step solution, try the classic Etsuko or Alexandra dresses, which all feature elbow-length sleeves.
+Alternatively, you can mix and match our jersey separates: the Fey top, the Winfrey top, and the Soho skirt are designed for easy combinations.
 Finally, if you’re more of a pants person, try the Foster: it looks like a polished trouser, but feels like yoga tights.
-Add the draped Deneuve top, and you’ll be ready to take the day by storm.
+If the Fey feels too fitted, substitute the draped Deneuve top, and you’ll be ready to take the day by storm.